oeggy03/tp/docs/DeveloperGuide.md

 <img src="images/FindPersonSequenceDiagram.png" width="1200" />

-#### Design considerations
+#### Design Considerations

+When refining the `FindPersonCommand` and `FindCompanyCommand`, careful thought was given to ensure that the implementation was consistent with the existing command structure.
+Key considerations included:

-* The implementation tries to follow the pattern of the existing commands as much as possible.
+* **Consistency with Existing Patterns**: The commands follow the established patterns of the application, ensuring that the new feature integrates smoothly with the existing codebase.

-* The differentiation between the `FindPersonCommand` and `FindCompanyCommand` is done in the `FindCommandParser` class instead of `AddressBookParser` class as we want to keep the `AddressBookParser` class simple.
+* **Command Differentiation**: The distinction between finding a person and a company is made in the `FindCommandParser` to minimize complexity in the `AddressBookParser`.
+This maintains the simplicity and single-responsibility of the `AddressBookParser`.

-* The `FindPersonCommand` and `FindCompanyCommand` are implemented as separate classes instead of a single `FindCommand` class because the `FindPersonCommand` and `FindCompanyCommand` have different `Predicate` objects.
+* **Separate Command Classes**: Separate classes for `FindPersonCommand` and `FindCompanyCommand` were chosen over a unified `FindCommand` to keep the predicate handling specific and clear, avoiding a single class becoming overly complex by handling multiple object types.

-#### Alternatives considered
+#### Alternatives Considered

-* An alternative is to implement the `FindPersonCommand` and `FindCompanyCommand` as a single `FindCommand` class.
-Such implementation will allow for better code reuse.
-However, such implementation may affect the readability of the code as the `FindCommand` class will have to handle both `Person` and `Company` objects.
-* An alternative is to differentiate between the `FindPersonCommand` and `FindCompanyCommand` in the `AddressBookParser` class.
-However, such implementation will make the `AddressBookParser` class more complex.
-The `AddressBookParser` is already responsible for parsing many different commands.
-The alternative design will make the parsing logic more complex and harder to maintain.
+* **Unified `FindCommand` Class**: A single `FindCommand` class handling both persons and companies was considered to promote code reuse.
+The downside to this approach would be reduced readability and increased complexity within the class, as it would need to conditionally handle two different data types.

+* **Parsing at `AddressBookParser` Level**: Moving the differentiation logic to the `AddressBookParser` class was another alternative.
+This was rejected to avoid overcomplicating a class that should remain streamlined for parsing a variety of commands.

 ### \[V1.3\] View a single contact feature